FDBoever/PhDThesis/CHPT4/ReadMe.md

 # Online Supporting Material for Chapter 4
+>Bacterial genome sequencing and in silico prediction of Microbial interactions among partners of the tripartite model system
 >Frederik De Boever, 2019

-<p style="text-align: center">Bacterial genome sequencing and in silico prediction of Microbial interactions among partners of the tripartite model system</p>

 ## Tables